Sherrylhs/RCEP-research/README.md

 This file provides the stata and R code for this essay.
 The file structure is as follows:
   "TIVA_data_cleaning.do" & "TiVA_analysis.do": stata code for the first type of counterfactual.
   "TIVA_data_cleaning.do" & "TiVA_analysis.do": stata code for the second type of counterfactual.
-  "kmean++_cluster.Rmd" : R code for kmean++ algorithm, to divide RTAs into 4 clusters.
+  "kmean++_cluster.Rmd" : R code for kmean++ algorithm to divide RTAs into 4 clusters.

 *3. Processed Data*
 This file provides the data for this essay: